frobware/haproxy-hacks/OCPBUGS-612/README.md

 This will create a pod with 5 containers.

-Each each container asserts that it can resolve the address:
+Each each container asserts that it can resolve the address: `_grpc._tcp.prometheus-operated.openshift-monitoring.svc.cluster.local`

-    "_grpc._tcp.prometheus-operated.openshift-monitoring.svc.cluster.local"

 ## Containers